- Course Code:

 Objectives and learning outcomes of the course

-This course is designed to introduce students to theories, concepts and issues in development communication, and to provide practical training in development communication techniques and tools.
-The course will provide a combination of critical theory and practical skills that is unique in its approach and fits with the Department of Development Studies future goals.
+This module is designed to introduce students to theories, concepts and issues in development communication, and to provide practical training in development communication techniques and tools.
+The module will provide a combination of critical theory and practical skills that is unique in its approach and fits with the Department of Development Studies future goals.

 - Have a good understanding of the role communications can play in development